-Treatments for breast cancer can have physical effects which may affect intimacy and sex.
+Treatments such as surgery and radiotherapy can have physical effects on intimacy and sex.

 Breast cancer treatments can cause pain, numbness and sensitivity for a number of reasons.

-The most common treatments that can cause pain, numbness and sensitivity are:
+The most common treatments that cause this are:

-- hormone therapies, particularly aromatase inhibitors such as anastrozole (Arimidex) or letrozole (Femara).
+- hormone therapies, particularly aromatase inhibitors (letrozole, anastrozole and exemestane)

-This can make it difficult to touch, hug or be physically close to someone which can be frustrating or upsetting, even if it’s only for a short time.
+You may find it difficult or too painful to touch, hug or be physically close to your partner.
+This can be upsetting, even if it’s only for a short time.

-Some treatments can cause vaginal dryness, which can make full sex painful or uncomfortable.
-Find out more information about treatments for vaginal dryness.
+Some treatments can cause vaginal dryness, which can make sex painful or uncomfortable.

 If you’re in pain, you may want to concentrate on feeling well again and may not have the energy or desire for intimacy or sex.

-- You may have feelings of tension or fear and worry about experiencing pain during sex.
+You may have feelings of tension and worry about experiencing pain during sex.
 Your partner may be anxious or fearful as well.
 Talking honestly with your partner about exactly what kinds of activity may cause pain or sensitivity can help you both to relax.

-Fatigue is extreme tiredness that doesn’t go away with rest or sleep and is a common side effect of cancer treatment, such as chemotherapy and radiotherapy.
+Fatigue is extreme tiredness that doesn’t go away with rest or sleep and is a common side effect of cancer treatment.
+It can get worse as treatment goes on and can continue once treatment has finished.